microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 Click on **Security** on the bottom or in the wizard status on top to move on to the next step.
 Authentication describes how the Custom Connector will authenticate with the API and the options to choose from depends on the used API.

-For the Nordic Summit Event API the authentication is done via an **API Key**, so select this option
+For the Event API the authentication is done via an **API Key**, so select this option

 !["Authentication Type"](./assets/lab03_02_security.png)